arkits/archit.xyz/content/posts/sba-cli.md

 In a _tiny_ nutshell, [Spring Boot](https://spring.io/projects/spring-boot) is a framework to build _applications_ in Java.
 Think Express in Node, Rails in Ruby, Django in Python (to an extent).
 The Spring [project](https://spring.io/) pieces together many popular Java projects into a palatable, yet extensible experience.
 While Spring Boot provides the base to build your applications, the rest of the Spring ['eco-system'](https://spring.io/projects) provides answers for almost every possible type of integration - from Kafka to Kubernetes.

-While Spring is a great solution for quickly standing-up applications, personally I've found it too be a bit to _magical_ in it's details and often requires some goofy workarounds if you don't happen to agree with the 'Spring way'.
+While Spring is a great solution for quickly standing-up applications, personally I've found it too be a bit to _magical_ in its details and often requires some goofy workarounds if you don't happen to agree with the 'Spring way'.
 However, Spring's ease-of-use, decent performance, and strong eco-system of integrations make it a strong candidate to build applications.

 ## Spring Boot Actuator...?

-Actuator is one such member of the previously mentioned Spring eco-system.
-Actuator is module that once _installed_ into a Spring application, exposes a variety of REST endpoints, which can be programmatically queried and interacted with in order to facilitate typical management related tasks of an application.
+Actuator is one such member of the previously mentioned Spring ecosystem.
+The module once installed into a Spring application, exposes a variety of REST endpoints, which can be programmatically queried and interacted with, in order to facilitate typical management related tasks of an application.

-After setting it up, Actuator is available through the `/actuator` endpoint of your application; here's a sample...
+After setting it up, Actuator is available through the `/actuator` endpoint of your application.
+Here's a sample...

 ```bash
 $ curl -v localhost:8080/actuator